HeinzDev/HeinzDev/README.md

 ## Hello✨

 - ✨ I’m interested in Linux, software development and programing.
-- ❄️ Currently learning Typescript, ReactJS and a few other things...
+- ❄️ Currently learning Typescript, ReactJS, Nix, Rust and a few other things...
 - 💠 I’m looking to collaborate on junior projects!
 - 📫 Reach me in heinz1dev@gmail.com!